steasdal/python-eval/readme.md

    * flask
    * flask-restful

-Clone this repo and `cd` into the directory where you've cloned it.
-Run `python python-eval.py` and point your browser to <http://localhost:5000>
+Clone this repo, `cd` into the directory where you've cloned it and run Python thusly:

+    python python-eval.py

+and point your browser to <http://localhost:5000>

 ### Running with the `run-py3` script
 If you've got Docker installed, feel free to try the `run-py3` bash script.
 This script will